 - Design and preservation of the built environment

 - Transportation planning

 - Economic development planning

 - Housing and community development

 Students are expected to find an institution (on or off-campus) or a firm that is willing to provide the opportunity to gain hands-on knowledge.
 Please note that signing up for this course is not a guarantee that you will be able to conduct the fieldwork.
 Other conditions, such as getting temporary work permits for international students if needed, should also be met.

 There are no formal meeting times for this course.
 Students can meet with the faculty member on an as-needed basis.

 There are two assignments for this internship.
-For the first assignment, students should submit a short report identifying a work supervisor and describing the objectives to be attained with the fieldwork and how this will occur.
+For the first assignment, students should submit a short report identifying a work supervisor and describing the objectives for the fieldwork and how they will be met.
 The supervisor should review the first report before final submission.
 Also include the name, address, and other contact information (email, telephone) of your supervisor for our records.
-This assignment is due in the beginning of the semester and should be uploaded using the Sakai’s assignment.
+This assignment is due at the beginning of the semester and should be submitted to the instructor of record for the internship course.
 The second assignment is an evaluation of the fieldwork experience.
-It should answer questions such as: Are the objectives being attained?
+It should answer questions such as: Were the work objectives met?
 Why or why not?
 What would you do differently next year?
-As the first report, this final report should be submitted to “employers” and to the instructor; it is due at the end of the semester and should be submitted to the instructor of record for the internship course.
+As with the first report, this final report should be submitted to the employer and to the instructor; it is due at the end of the semester and should be submitted to the instructor of record for the internship course.
 Failure to meet the deadlines will result in grade penalties or withdrawal of credit for the internship